Swords & Soldiers: Reception

 Swords and Soldiers has received a positive reception from critics, garnering a score of 84/100 at Metacritic.
 IGN gave the game its Editor's Choice award, calling it "one of the best console real-time strategy games ever" while praising the production values and personality of the game, as well as its unique approach to the genre.
 Nintendo Life called the game an essential download, praising the visuals, music and depth of the gameplay and noting the plethora of modes for players.
 Edge called it "a riot of colour and imagination" that "towers above everything else WiiWare currently has to offer".
 Official Nintendo Magazine called it "a colourful, vibrant and frankly brilliant console strategy title".

 Sequel

-At the end of February 2014, it was announced that a sequel was in development.
-It will feature the Vikings versus two new factions, one of which will be demons.
-Players will be able to control the location of their base and tell units where to move.
+A sequel, Swords & Soldiers II, was released in May 2015.
+It features the Vikings versus two new factions, one of which is about demons.
+Players are able to control the location of their base and tell units where to move.